saleor/saleor-docs/docs/api-process/check-out.md

 }
 ```

-As a result we're getting a newly created checkout object for which we return its ID, total price, list of available shipping and payment methods:
+We get a newly created checkout object for which we return the ID, total price, and list of available shipping and payment methods:

 ```json
 {